 The science of which foods are — and aren’t — good for your heart can seem to be ever changing.
 Recent studies have been coming so fast that keeping up starts to feel like mission impossible.
 The good news is that there’s still more agreement among experts about the basics of diet and the heart … Read More

 It’s well-established that the Mediterranean diet is the best choice for heart health.
-But a recent study finds that adding nuts or olive oil to this diet could help protect your brain, too.
+But a recent study finds that adding to the nuts and olive oil in this diet could help protect your brain, too.
 Researchers in Barcelona, Spain recently found that when older adults supplemented their Mediterranean style of eating with extra olive oil or nuts, they … Read More

 Any dietary therapy for Peripheral Arterial Disease (PAD) should reduce your intake of the types of fats associated with progression of cardiovascular disease.
 Ideally, these therapies would also reduce inflammation in the blood vessel wall and in your entire body.
 Assessing what can be achieved with diet therapy is important because it is part of … Read More